Queen's Inclosure Primary School Advice on Online Safety

 - Educate your child regarding privacy settings and the importance of keeping all personal information private - not only their name and where they live, but also which school or any clubs that they go to.

-- View our children’s Surfing Safely webpage with your child and discuss the content afterwards.
+- View our children’s Staying Safe Online webpage with your child and discuss the content afterwards.

 Additionally, detailed guidance is available from the Children's Commissioner, which you may wish to read and share with your child, particularly as they become older: